 Animations and short programs Watch animations on how Argo floats work, why we need them and where floats move over time in the ocean.
 There are several short programs featuring topics like Argo vs. Deep Argo, a float lab tour and float development.
 Primary through graduate Float technology and development, core Argo, Deep Argo

 Argovis Visualize temperature, salinity, and BGC data by location at argovis.colorado.edu or access data via an API.
 View float trajectory forecasts, compare gridded fields with Argovis’ grid visualization module or co-locate Argo data with Atmospheric Rivers.
 Stay tuned for additional modules using satellite and other Earth science datasets.
-See the Argovis quickstart page for more information on its features.
+See the Argovis GitHub page for help accessing the API via Jupyter Notebooks.
 Undergraduate and graduate students Global data visualization and access

 Global Marine Argo Atlas The Global Marine Argo Atlas makes it easy for users to look at Argo data and compare it to other global data sets in one free program.
 The Atlas, made to view gridded netCDF datasets, particularly Argo, Reynolds SST and Aviso altimetry, comes with the data already included and can be updated quarterly to receive new data as it becomes available.
 Note: the Atlas must be downloaded and the large dataset takes up a few GBs.
 The Windows version uses an old version of the graphing program and no longer has full capability for some difficult computations.
 Please consider Argovis’s gridded module instead.
 Secondary, undergraduate and graduate students Global data visualization